whosonfirst/go-whosonfirst-spatial-rtree/README.md

 ## Deprecation notice (May, 2024)

-This package will be retired shortly once [work to fold it in to `whosonfirst/go-whosonfirst-spatial](https://github.com/whosonfirst/go-whosonfirst-spatial/issues/39) is completed.
+This package has been deprecated and folded in to the [whosonfirst/go-whosonfirst-spatial](https://github.com/whosonfirst/go-whosonfirst-spatial) package as of v0.9.0.
+It is no longer maintained.

 ## Interfaces